hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] Deprecated redundant scripts (create-custom-image.sh, manage-images.sh, student-setup.sh)
 - [x] Updated symlinks - added 14 new commands
 - [x] Fixed alias-list documentation errors
-- [ ] make sure a version of alias-list available INSIDE containers
+- [ ] build `alias-list` for within containers (ie same command, but now it displays commands to be run inside container)
-- [ ] ds01-dashboard alias command doesn't do anything useful
+- [x] ds01-dashboard alias command doesn't do anything useful
-    - no MIG config recognised
+    - [x] no MIG config recognised

 ### User Setup Wizard
 - [x] the colour formatting (the blue is too dark + also some of the colour formatting doesn't seem to apply)